 - the student’s new evidence clearly demonstrates bias in the prior proceeding that otherwise cannot be remedied.

-If the student does not wish to meet with the Board of Studies and the Associate Dean (Academic), the student must so indicate in their appeal submission, and the appeal shall then proceed based on the written submissions.
+If the student does not wish to meet with the Board of Studies, the student must indicate this in their appeal submission, and the appeal shall then proceed based on the appeal packet.
+If a student attends the meeting, the Associate Dean (Academic) will also attend.
+If the student does not attend the meeting, neither shall the Associate Dean (Academic).

-If a meeting will be held, the Secretary of the Board of Studies shall schedule it as soon as reasonably possible.
+The Coordinator of the Board of Studies shall schedule a meeting as soon as reasonably possible.
 The student may have a support person (see SAAP sections 22 through 24) or an advisor present at the meeting.
-The Secretary of the Board shall ask who, if anyone, will be present with the student, and advise the student whether anyone will be present with the instructor.
-The Secretary of the Board shall also advise the student what material will be considered at the meeting.
+The Coordinator of the Board shall ask who, if anyone, will be present with the student, and advise the student whether anyone will be present with the Associate Dean (Academic).
 The student and the Associate Dean (Academic) shall have the opportunity to respond to the evidence orally at the meeting.

-After a careful review of the evidence, the Board of Studies, will act as a true appeal board to determine if the original decision maker failed to meet the standards of procedural fairness or if the original decision maker exceeded their jurisdiction (see section 3.3).
-If the appeal is found to meet these grounds, then the decision shall be overturned.
+After a careful review of the evidence, the Board of Studies, will act as a true appeal board to determine if the Associate Dean (Academic) failed to meet the standards of procedural fairness or if they exceeded their jurisdiction (see section 2.1).
+If grounds for appeal are present, then the decision shall be overturned.
 If not, the original decision will be upheld.

-The decisions of the Board of Studies on academic matters are final (see SAAP).
+The decisions of the Board of Studies on academic matters are final.

-In addition to the level(s) of appeal within each Faculty/School, the Senate Student Academic Appeals Policy establishes the University Student Appeal Board (“the USAB”), with jurisdiction to hear appeals where the decision impedes a student’s academic standing (see SAAP section 42.i).
+In addition to the level(s) of appeal within each Faculty/School, the Senate Student Academic Appeals Policy establishes the University Student Appeal Board (USAB), has jurisdiction to hear appeals where the decision impedes a student’s academic standing (see SAAP section 42.i).
+In such cases, a student may appeal the final decision of the Board of Studies to the University Student Appeal Board.

-Appeals must be submitted to the USAB within 2 weeks after the date that the decision from the Board of Studies was emailed to the student.
-During exam or holiday periods the Chair of the USAB will normally grant an extension of time for filing an appeal but only if the student submitted a written extension request to the Chair of the USAB within the original time limit for filing an appeal.
+Appeals must be submitted to the USAB within 2 weeks after the date of the official decision letter.
+During exam or holiday periods the Chair of the USAB will normally grant an extension of time for filing an appeal for the length of time the University was closed.

 The student may appeal to the USAB based on one or more of the Grounds for Appeal to USAB stipulated in the Senate Student Academic Appeals Policy.
 The student must follow the Starting an Appeal procedure set out in the Rules of Procedure for the University Student Appeal Board.